Maelstrm/TheLoop/README.md

 A mobile-first React application that allows users to request, give, and manage professional letters of recommendation.

-The Loop is an on-going development project.
+The Loop is an on-going project.

 ## Built With